notifhy/frontend/legal/terms-of-service.md

 order: 1
 ---
 # Terms of Service
+Last Updated: February 17, 2022

 These Terms of Service explain the limitations and guidelines for your use of this application.

-Last Updated: February 17th

 ## Topics
 - Definitions